-Alberta Conservation Association (ACA) conducts various activities through the Land Management Program (LMP) aimed at conserving, protecting, and enhancing wildlife and fish habitat; and increasing sustainable recreational opportunities, particularly hunting and angling.
-ACA currently manages 411 sites, 387 as conservation sites, and 24 as fisheries access sites in Alberta.
-Of these, 38 new conservation sites were added in 2021/22 by completing three purchases, one eco-gift donation, and 34 title-sharing agreements with Alberta Fish & Game Association (AFGA), Ducks Unlimited Canada (DUC), and Nature Conservancy of Canada (NCC).
-Approximately half of these sites (235) are managed on behalf of the Province, in which the original investment was made via the Buck for Wildlife program and administered by Alberta Environment and Parks (AEP).
-The remaining sites (175) are held under sole or partial title with other conservation organizations.
+Alberta Conservation Association (ACA) conducts various activities through the Land Management Program (LMP) aimed at conserving, protecting, and enhancing wildlife and fish habitat, as well as increasing sustainable recreational opportunities, particularly hunting and angling.
+ACA currently manages 414 sites in Alberta, 391 as conservation sites and 23 as fisheries access sites.
+Of these, three new conservation sites were added in 2022/23 by completing two purchases and one eco-gift donation.
+Approximately half of these sites (236) are managed on behalf of the province, in which the original investment was made via the Buck for Wildlife program and administered by the Government of Alberta (GoA).
+The remaining sites (178) are held under sole or partial title with other conservation organizations.
 These sites have been secured through partner collaborations, our Habitat Securement Fund, Corporate Partners in Conservation, or donations to ACA by conservation-minded landowners.

 Management plans are essential for effective management of our conservation assets.
 They define the long-term objectives and features of the site, and identify any enhancement activities that will take place during the term of the plan.
 Conservation and fisheries access sites are managed both to ensure quality habitat for wildlife species and recreational opportunities for outdoor enthusiasts.
 Once a new site is secured, ACA works with partners to develop a management plan.
-Once finalized, ACA and our partners review and update the plan as required or on a term basis (e.g., after five or ten years) to ensure that we are delivering on the objectives identified in the plan.
+Once finalized, ACA and their partners review and update the plan as required or on a term basis (e.g., after five or ten years) to ensure that we are delivering on the objectives identified in the plan.